remotion-dev/remotion/packages/docs/docs/lambda/deployfunction.md

 _optional_

 Sets the amount of disk storage that is available in the Lambda function.
 Must be between 512MB and 10240MB (10GB).
+Default: 2048MB.
 Set this higher if you want to render longer videos.
 See also: [Disk size](/docs/lambda/disk-size)

 ### `customRoleArn`